quasar-finance/quasar/x/intergamm/spec/03_txs.md

 ## Transactions

-Intergamm allows for a couple of transactions, namely the ones smart contract strategies need to functions.
+Intergamm allows for a couple of transactions, namely the ones smart contract strategies need to function.
 The transactions are:
 ### TransmitIbcJoinPool
 ```go
 type MsgTransmitIbcJoinPool struct {